-Batteries, an optional add-on for solar storage, typically have warranties of five to ten years.
+An optional add-on for solar storage, Batteries typically have warranties of five to ten years.
 Batteries have a much shorter lifespan than other components of solar systems, depending on how frequently they are charged and discharged.

 The racking (what mounts your panels to your roof or your land) normally comes with a 10 to 20-year warranty on workmanship and material defects.